ruslan-rv-ua/BrowserSelector/README.md

 ### Browser Registration

-To use Browser Selector as your default browser in Windows, you need to register it first.
-Click the **Register** button in the main window.
-After registration:
+To use Browser Selector as your default browser in Windows:

-1. The button text will change to **Unregister**
-2. Open Windows Settings → Apps → Default apps
+1. Click the **Set as Default** button in the main window
+2. The app will register itself and attempt to set as default browser
+3. On Windows 10+, you may need to manually select Browser Selector in the Windows Settings dialog that opens

+The button automatically detects the current status:
+- Shows **Set as Default** when not registered or not set as default
-3. Find and select Browser Selector as your default browser
+- Shows **Unregister** when already registered and set as default browser

-To unregister, click the **Unregister** button in the main window.
+To remove Browser Selector from the system, click **Unregister** when the app is set as default.

 ## Configuration